 Skip to contents

 These functions facilitate the creation of standard experimental designs commonly used in agricultural studies for power analysis.
-Instead of supplying a data frame to mkdesign, users can specify key design characteristics to generate the design.
-Other design parameters are consistent with those in mkdesign.
+Unlike mkdesign which requires a pre-existing data frame, these functions allow users to directly specify key design characteristics to generate experimental layouts.
+Quantitative parameters describing fixed and random effects remain consistent with those in mkdesign.

 Usage